Skip to content

 Answer: 1618 to 1648.
 Ended by the Peace of Westphalia.

-Often considered the deadliest European war before the 20th century, with mortality estimates as high as 8 million across the Holy Roman Empire.
+It’s reckoned the deadliest European war before the 20th century.
+Mortality estimates run as high as 8 million across the Holy Roman Empire.

 85. Who developed the general theory of relativity?